AgyLuczak/MUM-S-TO-DO-LIST/README.md

 The My List page serves as the primary interface for users to interact with their tasks.
 It is designed to offer a personalized and intuitive user experience where users can view, manage, and organize their to-do list efficiently.

-The page greets users with a custom message, "{{ username }}'s list", creating a personalized space.
+The page greets users with a custom heading, "{{ username }}'s list", creating a personalized space.
 A floating action button, styled distinctly, is provided for users to quickly add new tasks to their list.

 ![my item btn](./docs/add_item_btn.png)

-Users can interact with their to-do items, which are displayed in an attractive card layout.
+Users can interact with their to-do items, which are displayed in a card layout.
 Each card provides a visual summary of a task, including its name, associated category, and importance status marked by a star icon.

 ![my list page](./docs/my_list_page.png)